hehenry14/Operation_Chat/README.md

 # Operation Chat

-This project is dedicated to the ILS squadron of the IL2 Great Battles
+This project is dedicated for the voice chat for online gaming.

 ## Structure